neilgee/genesischild/readme.md

 ### WooCommerce
 - All WooCommmerce functionality including CSS is only activated if WooCommerce plugin is installed and activated.
-- Install and activate Genesis Connect for WooCommerce plugin - https://wordpress.org/plugins/genesis-connect-woocommerce/
+- Prompt to Install and activate Genesis Connect for WooCommerce plugin - no need to declare support in functions.php
-- WooCommerce functions are then included and can be seen in */includes/woocommerce.php*, these functions have some active and others commented out, read the comments to see if you require theme
+- WooCommerce functions are then included and can be seen in */includes/woocommerce/woocommerce.php*, these functions have some active and others commented out, read the comments to see if you require theme
-- WooCommerce CSS is at */css/woo.css* it is set to load after default WooCommerce CSS
+- WooCommerce CSS is at */includes/woocommerce/woo.css* it is set to load after default WooCommerce CSS
 - Once WooCommerce is active there are a number of additional Customizer options for control of color in WooCommerce elements, this will be visible in the last panel of the Customizer
+- Support added for swipe, lightbox and zoom image settings if not required comment out from */includes/woocommerce/woocommerce.php*
+- Default set to 12 products per shop page

+### BeaverBuilder
+- All BeaverBuilder CSS is only activated if BeaverBuilder plugin is installed and activated.

 ### Miscellaneous
 - PHP is enabled to execute in widget areas